s1kopath/tiny-helper/7.read-from-json/README.md

-# 7. read from jason
+# 7. read from json

 ```code
 <?php